physimals/fabber_models_dsc/doc/theory.rst

 The Modified Vascular Model
 ---------------------------

-VERBENA implements a modified version of the Vascular Model whereby the MTT is not pre-calculated from the data, but instead is a further parameter to be estimated as part of the inference applied to the data.
+FABBER_DSC implements a modified version of the Vascular Model whereby the MTT is not pre-calculated from the data, but instead is a further parameter to be estimated as part of the inference applied to the data.
 This removes the risk of bias from the separate MTT calculation and also allows for a separate macro vascular component to be implemented within the model.

-The other model parameter used by Verbena is named lambda and is identified with :math:`\alpha`. in the residue function model.
-Hence in it's basic form the Verbena model contains three parameters:
+The other model parameter is named ``lambda`` and is identified with :math:`\alpha`. in the residue function model.
+Hence in it's basic form the model contains three parameters:
 ``CBF``, ``MTT`` and ``lambda``.
 An additional parameter ``delta`` can be used to model a delay in the arrival of the arterial input.

 Macro Vascular Contamination
 ----------------------------

-VERBENA has the option to include a macro vascular component to the model.
+FABBER_DSC has the option to include a macro vascular component to the model.
 This combines the estimated concentration time curve from the (modified) vascular model with a scaled version of the AIF, where the AIF is representative of contrast that is still within the large arteries during imaging and the scaling is a (relative) measure of arterial blood volume.